 The reasons why people choose to travel abroad are varied, but often interrelated.
 What follows is a list with the most common ones:

-- A high percentage of patients from the USA, Norway, and the UK decide to seek care abroad because of their desire for access to anonymous egg donors.
+- A high percentage of patients from the USA, Norway, and the UK decide to seek fertility care abroad because of their desire for access to anonymous egg donors.

 - Previous treatment failure